There is an important difference between a complementary therapy and an alternative therapy.

 There is no scientific or medical evidence to show that alternative therapies can cure cancer.
 Some alternative therapies are unsafe and can cause harmful side effects.
 Or they may interact with your conventional medical treatment.
 This could increase the risk of harmful side effects or may stop the conventional treatment working so well.
 Giving up your conventional cancer treatment could reduce your chance of curing or controlling your cancer.

-Some alternative therapies are very cleverly promoted so that people reading about them think that they work very well.
-But the claims are not supported by scientific evidence and they may unfortunately give some people false hope.
+Some alternative therapies sound promising but the claims are not supported by scientific evidence and can give some people false hope.

 Examples of alternative cancer therapies include: